BitVaulty/bitvault-desktop/docs/setup/ssh-guide.md

 5. Click **New SSH key** or **Add SSH key**.

-6. In the "Title" field, add a descriptive label for the key (e.g., "Work Laptop").
+6. In the "Title" field, add a descriptive label for the key (e.g., "BitVault Development Machine").

 7. Paste your key into the "Key" field.